 Most classes are offered in the evenings or on weekends to fit your professional schedule.
 They take place at Temple’s Main Campus, in close proximity to College of Science and Technology faculty and research facilities.

-The core program courses are
+The core program courses include

 - Computer Systems Security & Privacy,

-- Ethical Hacking and Intrusion Forensics,
+- Ethical Hacking & Intrusion Forensics,

-- Introduction to Digital Forensics, and
+- Introduction to Digital Forensics and

 - Networking & Operating Systems.